bkw777/FluxEngine_Kit/README.md

 Differences:
 * Re-drawn in KiCAD instead of Eagle.
-* J1 9,10 NC
+* no connect on the fpga board TX & RX pins (J1 9 & 10)
-* 34-pin 3,4,5,6 NC
+* no connect on 34-pin 3,4,5,6
-* 34-pin physically remove pin 5
+* physically remove pin 5 from the 34-pin
-* flipped over so the fpga board can be soldered close to the pcb and yet still be able to use the ucb port
+* flipped over so the fpga board can be soldered close to the pcb and yet still be able to use the usb port

 This PCB isn't needed for the most common use-case.
 The most practical way to assemble a FluxEngine is to just solder the even row of the 34-pin connector directly to J1 pins 8-24 on the fpga board.